How To Caramelize Sauce On Pork Ribs For A Sweet Finish

 Checking for Caramelization

-Place the cooked ribs in the preheated oven.
+Place the cooked ribs within the preheated oven.

 In a saucepan, mix the barbecue sauce, brown sugar, honey, and Dijon mustard.

-Bring the sauce to a simmer over medium heat.
+Bring the sauce to a simmer over medium warmth.

-Reduce warmth to low and simmer the sauce for 10 minutes, or till it has thickened barely.
+Reduce heat to low and simmer the sauce for 10 minutes, or till it has thickened barely.

-Remove the sauce from the heat and stir in the butter.
+Remove the sauce from the warmth and stir in the butter.

 Use a pastry brush to coat the ribs with the caramelized sauce.

-Bake the ribs for a further 10 minutes, or until the sauce has caramelized and the ribs are heated through.
+Bake the ribs for an additional 10 minutes, or till the sauce has caramelized and the ribs are heated via.

 Monitor Color